Gilding: Depletion

 In depletion gilding, a subtractive process discovered in pre-Columbian Mesoamerica, articles are fabricated by various techniques from an alloy of copper and gold, named tumbaga by the Spaniards.
 The surface is etched with acids, resulting in a surface of porous gold.
 The porous surface is then burnished down, resulting in a shiny gold surface.
 The results fooled the conquistadors into thinking they had massive quantities of pure gold.
 The results startled modern archaeologists, because at first the pieces resemble electroplated articles.
 Keum-boo is a special Korean technique of silver-gilding, using depletion gilding.

+Bookbinding

+Gilding in bookbinding generally refers to covering the bookblock (set of pages inside the cover) edges with gold, which is specifically called edge gilding.
+Edges can be cut flush first for a smooth edge, in which case they are trimmed, sized, gilded, and burnished.
+In many European binding traditions the edge is prepared with Armenian bole, which shows through the gold, but in 18th century France gilt edges were first marbled.
+Edges can also be gilded before sewing the book, which creates an edge that is not flush, called a rough gilt edge.

+There are some examples of gilt endpapers in European books, where the pastedown and flyleaf are covered solidly in gold leaf.

+On the cover, applying gold leaf or foil is called tooling if done with hand tools, or blocking if done by machine.
+Shell gold can also be used.

 Ceramics

 The gilding of decorative ceramics has been undertaken for centuries, with the permanence and brightness of gold appealing to designers.
 Both porcelain and earthenware are commonly decorated with gold, and in the late 1970s it was reported that 5 tonnes of gold were used annually for the decoration of these products.
 Some wall tiles also have gold decoration.
 Application techniques include spraying, brushing, banding machines, and direct or indirect screen-printing.
 After application the decorated ware is fired in a kiln to fuse the gold to the glaze and hence ensure its permanence.
 The most important factors affecting coating quality are the composition of applied gold, the state of the surface before application, the thickness of the layer and the firing conditions.

 A number of different forms and compositions are available to apply gold to ceramic, and these include: